-23. What we do when we are concerned about a child
+28. What we do when we are concerned about a child

-- All concerns will be viewed alongside the Luton Thresholds Framework in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The school also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Luton Thresholds Framework, the level on concern sits at Level 2 or 3, an Early Help Assessment should be completed with the consent of the parent/carer Early Help may also be provided on a single agency basis by the school, or additional support or advice for this work may be sought from the Early Intervention Hub/Stronger

-Families Team as a multi-agency response.

-- In cases where it is not possible to obtain consent from the parent/carer, the school will seek advice from the Early Help Hub. - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child or young person and that improvement is sustained. - In the event that provision of Early Help has not led to improvements for the child/young person, or concerns escalate, the school will follow the step-up procedures published by the LSP. - In consultation with the Luton Thresholds Framework, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm, a referral will be made to the Multi Agency Safeguarding Hub. - The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the LSP procedures for resolution of professional disagreements, also known as escalation procedures.
+- All concerns will be viewed alongside Luton's Effective Support Thresholds Framework in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The school also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Effective Support document, the level of concern sits at Level 2 then support will be provided by the school as the lead professional.
+The Luton directory can be used to identify appropriate agencies and wider support for families.
+If, in consultation with the Effective Support document, the concern sits at a Level 3, a referral will be made into the Family Partnership Service via the Multi Agency Safeguarding Hub.
+Additional support or advice for this work may be sought from the Family Partnership Service as a multi-agency response. - In cases where it is not possible to obtain consent from the parent/carer, the school will seek advice from the Multi Agency Safeguarding Hub - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child or young person and that improvement is sustained. - In the event that provision of Family Partnership has not led to improvements for the child / young person, or concerns escalate, the school will follow the step-up escalation procedures published by the local Multi Agency Safeguarding Arrangements (LSCB). - In consultation with the Effective Support document, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Multi Agency Safeguarding Hub. - The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the LSCB procedures for resolution of professional disagreements, also known as escalation procedures.

-Please see appendix 11 for further information.
+Please see Appendix Twelve for further information.

-24. Involving parents/carers
+29. Involving parents/carers

-In general, we will discuss any safeguarding and child protection concerns with parents / carers before approaching other agencies, and will seek their consent to making a referral to another agency.
+In general, we will discuss any safeguarding and child protection concerns with parents / carers before approaching other agencies and will seek their consent to making a referral to another agency.
 Appropriate staff will approach parents/carers after consultation with the Designated Safeguarding Lead.
 However, there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.